 José Arroyo studied Economics at McGill University, Film Studies at the University of East Anglia and Communications at Simon Fraser University.
 He is co-founder of The Montreal Mirror and was awarded the AQEC-Oliveri Prize for Best Text Written on Film in 1989 for ‘John Grierson and the War for Men’s Minds’.
-He has been a columnist on gay culture for Angles in Vancouver and currently writes ‘The Wide Lens’ column for The Conversation.
+He has been a columnist on gay culture for Angles in Vancouver and ‘The Wide Lens’ column for The Conversation.
 He has contributed film criticism to a range of media outlets including Sight and Sound magazine, Front Row on Radio 4, The Cinema Show/ The DVD Collection for BBC TV and many others.
-José has taught Film Studies at a variety of places, including Concordia University in Montreal, Ramon Llull University in Barcelona and EICTV in Cuba.
+José has taught Film Studies at a variety of places, including Concordia University in Montreal, Simon Fraser University in Vancouver, Ramon Llull University in Barcelona and EICTV in Cuba.
 He currently blogs on film at notesonfilm1.com.

 I have a continuing interest in film aesthetics, film criticism, queer cinema and the films of Pedro Almodóvar.
-I have recently been blogging rather insistently on the films of Claude Sautet, Satjayit Ray, Romy Schneider and a series of recent films that seem to mourn the idea of America (The Place Beyond the Pines, Winter’s Bone, Killing Them Softly).
+I have recently been blogging rather insistently on the films of Claude Sautet, Satjayit Ray, Lino Ventura, Romy Schneider and a series of recent films that seem to mourn the idea of America (The Place Beyond the Pines, Winter’s Bone, Killing Them Softly).

 - Action/Spectacle: A Sight and Sound Reader (ed.)
 (London, BFI, 2000).

 - ‘Pedro Almodóvar’ in Yvonne Tasker (ed.)
 Fifty Contemporary Film Directors (London: Routledge, 2010).